celery/celery/docs/userguide/extending.rst

 .. versionadded:: 3.0

 The worker uses asynchronous I/O when the amqp or redis broker transports are used.
-The eventual goal is for all transports to use the eventloop, but that will take some time so other transports still use a threading-based solution.
+The eventual goal is for all transports to use the event-loop, but that will take some time so other transports still use a threading-based solution.

 .. method:: hub.add(fd, callback, flags)